shekarreddyb/Extensions/README.md

 # Extensions
-List of snippets I used on regular basis.
+List of snippets I use on regular basis.